Drone Delivery: A Solution to Last Minute Delivery!

 In 2019, Walmart set a record for filing more drone patents than Amazon in two years.
 And by Sept 2020, it has started making its first grocery and household items deliveries in Fayetteville, North Carolina using Flytrex’s drones.

-Drone delivery is an unknown concept to many online shoppers.
+Drones carrying packages is an unknown concept to many online shoppers.
 Though one-third of online shoppers are excited about drone delivery, nearly 1 in 15 (19%) are anxious.
 All this is because the options are not available for experience.
-As companies continue to roll out drone delivery options by leveraging IoT, making it less of a luxury and more of a simplified and automated delivery service, consumers’ opinion is likely to change.
+As more companies continue to roll out drone delivery options, it becomes less of a luxury and more of a simplified delivery service.
+This is likely to change consumers’ opinion.